 What Is An Invitation?

 An invitation is a written or verbal request asking someone to go somewhere or to do a specific task.
 It is formally calling an individual or group of individuals to be present at an event or activity.
 Thus, invitation cards or letters must be informative enough so readers could comprehend the best way possible.
-Yes, the potential attendees could inquire and call for clarifications, but there's a great difference when you present all the information correctly.
-When it comes to invitation details, include important information such as the time, location, and how to RSVP.
+Yes, the potential attendees could inquire and call for clarifications, but there's a significant difference when you present all the information correctly.
+When it comes to invitation details, include essential information such as the time, location, and how to RSVP.

-How To Make An Invitation
+How To Make An Invitation?

 1. Be Concise

 In writing your simple invitation, be clear and brief with your words so you'll get the attention of your readers and instantly convey the relevant details of the event.
-Include essential information and follow the format of who, what, when, where and why.
-Think about an introductory headline that states the event followed by the highlighting of time, date and location.
+Include essential information and follow the format of who, what, when, where, and why.
+Think about an introductory headline that states the event, followed by the highlighting of time, date, and location.
 Remember to include the logo of your company to reinforce your brand.
 Jakob Nielsen’s study from 1997 shows that 79% of readers scan rather than read.
 Moreover, according to the survey, 1 to a 2-page invitation is more likely preferred by 32% readers rather than wordy ones.

 2. Write Down Enthralling Details